Purpose of funding

 - Teachers must ensure they are fully aware of the vulnerable children in their class/group.

-- Teachers should be prepared to discuss individual progress of PPG pupils in PPMs.
+- Teachers should be prepared to discuss individual progress of PPG pupils in Pupil Progress Meetings.

 - Strategies/additional support will be put in place for any vulnerable pupils who fall behind.

-The impact of Pupil Premium has been withheld as the underlying numbers are too small and to ensure individual children cannot be identified, more detauiled information is held within the school.
-Children are doing well under the provision given.
+The impact of Pupil Premium has been withheld as the underlying numbers are too small and to ensure individual children cannot be identified, more detailed information is held within the school.
+However the Local Governing Body and Trust monitors that this is having a positive impact.
 Attainment gaps are monitored and interventions modified as necessary to ensure gaps are closing.